elasticio/api-docs/source/includes/_tenants.md

 }
 ```

-These endpoints return a Certificate object for certain ertificate id.
+This endpoint returns a Certificate object for certain certificate id.